remix-run/remix/docs/guides/styling.md

 <docs-warning>This feature is unstable and currently only available behind a feature flag.
 We're confident in the use cases it solves but the API and implementation may change in the future.</docs-warning>

 [Vanilla Extract][vanilla-extract] is a zero-runtime CSS-in-TypeScript (or JavaScript) library that lets you use TypeScript as your CSS preprocessor.
 Styles are written in separate `*.css.ts` (or `*.css.js`) files and all code within them is executed during the build process rather than in your user's browser.
+If you want to keep your CSS bundle size to a minimum, Vanilla Extract also provides an official library called [Sprinkles][sprinkles] that lets you define a custom set of utility classes and a type-safe function for accessing them at runtime.

 First, ensure you've set up [CSS bundling][css-bundling] in your application.